-Create an account for free shipping and returns, to move through the checkout process faster, store multiple shipping addresses, view and track your orders and more.
+Create an account for free shipping, to move through the checkout process faster, store multiple shipping addresses, view and track your orders and more.

 Aussie bombshell Emily Sears embodies everything we look for in our Good Squad—a confident, sexy attitude and a passion for empowering women to stand up for what's right.
 That's exactly why we've brought her back for our season 2 campaign.
 Here, Emily shares the best advice she's received, why she uses her social media to take a stand and her must-visit destinations Down Under.

 You’re back for Good American season 2 – tell us what it was like being a part of Good American’s very first #GOODSQUAD

 I'm so excited to be back!
 Thank you for having me!
 I can't put into words how this experience has been for me so far.
 I'm such a fan of Khloé's that working for her is a dream in itself!
 And then to have it be for a brand with such a positive mission promoting diversity is more than I ever could have imagined.
 I'm truly honored to be a part of the Good Squad!